BethanyJep/blog-starter-bee/content/blog/development/colour-picker.md

     - **Name**: *Enter a unique name for the computer vision service.*
     - **Pricing tier**: *Free F0 (20 Calls per minute, 5K Calls per month)*
     - **Ensure you select:** *By checking this box I certify that I have reviewed and acknowledge the all the terms above.*
-- Select Review and create then Create to create you resource.
+- Select Review and create then Create your resource.
 Once the resource is deployed, you will be able go get you API keys and endpoint.
 We will use the endpoint to access the resource and the API key to authenticate our connection.

 ![Untitled](images/Untitled 13.png)